 Ireland at Fordham Humanitarian Lecture Series

 The Permanent Mission of Ireland to the United Nations and the Institute of International Humanitarian Affairs (IIHA), Fordham University, launched the Ireland at Fordham Humanitarian Lecture Series as a significant multiyear partnership between the Government of Ireland and Fordham University.
-The lecture series, which began in April 2019, will run until June 2020 with events in New York, Dublin, and Geneva.
+The lecture series, which began in April 2019, ran until June 2020 with events in New York, Dublin, and Geneva.

 The Ireland at Fordham Humanitarian Lecture Series speaks to Ireland’s profile as a leader in international development and humanitarian action as well as Fordham University’s commitment to research and education that assist in the promotion of justice, the protection of human rights, and respect for the environment.
-The series will consist of a number of distinguished lectures supported by a series of more technical lectures and workshops that are open to all.
+The series consisted of a number of distinguished lectures supported by a series of more technical lectures and workshops that are open to all.

 Lecture #1: H.E.
 Mary Robinson